ray-project/ray/doc/source/ray-core/walkthrough.rst

     :start-after: __creating_actor_start__
     :end-before: __creating_actor_end__

-We create an instance of the progress actor by calling ``remote()`` method with arguments to the constructor.
+To create an instance of the progress actor, simply call ``Actor.remote()`` method with arguments to the constructor.
 This will create and run the actor on a remote worker process.
-The return value of ``Actor.remote(...)`` is an actor handle that can be used to call the actor later on.
+The return value of ``Actor.remote(...)`` is an actor handle that can be used to call the actor methods.

 Executing Sampling Tasks
 ------------------------